MadMatcher/MadLib/docs/MadLib-Technical-Guide.md

 3. We convert each pair in T into a feature vector, then use them to train a ML classification model M. We will refer to M as "matcher".
 4. We apply matcher M to each feature vector in D to predict whether the vector (and thus the corresponding pair (x,y) in C) is a match/non-match.

+#### Challenges
 The above workflow is a very standard ML workflow for classification.
-For the EM setting it raises the following questions:
+For the EM setting it raises the following challenges:

 * **How to create the features?** We do this by using a set of heuristics that analyze the columns of Tables A and B, and use a set of well-known similarity functions and tokenizers.
 We discuss more below.